SergheiMihailov/software-design-vu/docs/assignment1.md

 |QR3|Intuitive UI|Usability|A new user should be able to create/read/edit snippets within 5 minutes of using the tool|
 |QR4|Persistent snippet storage|Reliability|Snippets remain reliably stored in memory until deleted inside the manager or manually deleted from the filesystem|
 |QR5|Storing unsaved work|Reliability, Usability|In the case of unexpected shutdown of the process, unsaved work should be stored|

-Each quality requirement must be tagged with the corresponding quality attribute (see corresponding slides of the first lecture for knowing them).

-Maximum number of words for this section: 1000

 ### Java libraries
 | Name (with link) | Description  |